autopawn/cadts/README.md

     ```

     As `yourvec` will hold the same inner references to data than `myvec` and having two ADTs sharing their data **will** lead to **undefined behavior**.

-* ADT functions doesn't check for incorrect arguments (accessing a position that doesn't exists on an array), that's also **undefined behavior**.